PyrusMed/Pear-Interaction-Engine/README.md

 ### Clone and Run A Branch
 1. Clone one of our several branches
-2. Open one of the example scenes in Assets/Pear.Core */Examples/...
+2. Open one of the example scenes in Assets/Pear.InteractionEngine */Examples/...
 3. Run!

 ### Import PIE Into Your Own Project
 Download our latest package from the [releases](https://github.com/PearMed/Pear-Interaction-Engine/releases) section and import it into your Unity project
-  - The "Pear.Core" package has no external requirements
+  - The "Pear.InteractionEngine" package has no external requirements
-  - The "Pear.Core TouchMotion" package requires "Pear.Core" and the Leap Motion and Oculus Touch Unity modules
+  - The "Pear.InteractionEngine TouchMotion" package requires "Pear.InteractionEngine" and the Leap Motion and Oculus Touch Unity modules
-  - The "Pear.Core HoloLens" package requires "Pear.Core" and the HoloToolkit Unity module
+  - The "Pear.InteractionEngine HoloLens" package requires "Pear.InteractionEngine" and the HoloToolkit Unity module

 ## Who is using PIE?
 - [Bosc](http://www.pearmedical.com/bosc.html)